3.2 License Scope

 Here are two more important scenarios in which a user does not need a copyright license and does not need to follow the terms of the CC license:

 Can you think of reasons why someone might try to apply a CC license to a work not covered by copyright in their own country?
 Or reasons why a CC licensor might expect attribution every time their work is used, even for a use that is not prohibited by copyright law?

 They might be trying to exert control they do not actually have by law.
 But more likely than not, they simply do not know that copyright does not apply or that a work is in the public domain.
 Or, for the savvy licensor, they may realize their work is in the public domain in some countries but not public domain everywhere, and they want to be sure everyone everywhere is able to reuse it.

-For a real-life example, let’s look at what happens when you want to use Creative Commons licenses in a field like 3D printing.
-Glance through this Public Knowledge resource about how to apply a CC license in the 3D printing field.
+For a real-life example, let’s look at what happens when you want to use CC licenses in a field like 3D printing.
+Look through this Public Knowledge resource about when to apply a CC license in the 3D printing field.
 It is easy to see how complicated the legal issues can become, particularly in newly emerging fields like this one.

 One other subtle but important difference about the scope of CC licenses is that they also cover other rights closely related to copyright.
 Defined as “Similar Rights” in the CC license legal code, these include related and neighboring rights and sui generis database rights, which are rights in some countries restricting the extraction and reuse of the contents of a database.
 See Section 2.1 for a refresher on what Similar Rights covers.
 Just as with copyright, the CC license conditions only come into play when Similar Rights otherwise apply to the work and to the particular reuse made by someone using the CC licensed work.